 Perez advised residents to “take breaks from all the news coverage,” which can be overwhelming, especially for children.
-“Talk to your children factually but calmly.”
 And for those with existing mental health issues, she underscored the importance of keeping up treatment.
-For anyone needing immediate help, she recommended calling the county’s mental health hotline at (516) 227-TALK (8255).
+Anyone needing immediate help, can call the county’s mental health hotline at (516) 227-TALK (8255).

 Reynolds, whose organization has weathered many major crises, from the global Spanish flu pandemic of 1918 hurricane Sandy, said his chief concern was the speed with which mental health issues have arisen, as well as their severity.
 “With Sandy, it took a couple of weeks before we began to see some of the things we’re seeing now after just a few days.”

 Residents are not only hoarding toile paper and ground beef.
 “Addicts are hoarding heroin,” he said.
 The problem is that “they buy enough to last them for a week and end up doing it all in a weekend.”
 The result has been a spike in overdoses.
 According to the N.Y.
 State Health Department, the opioid crisis in Nassau County has “significantly worsened” since the beginning of the year, with 6.5 overdoses per 100,000 residents.
 “And this was already Ground Zero for the opioid crisis,” he said.